-Serving Dog Bite Victims in NJ, PA and MD
+Serving Dog Bite Victims in NJ, PA, and MD

-Dogs have earned the nickname “man’s best friend” because most of the time they are friendly, gentle, loving and loyal.
-But, the fact is that any dog can bite if provoked or as a reaction to something.
+Dogs have earned the nickname “man’s best friend” because, most of the time, they are friendly, gentle, loving and, loyal.
+But the fact is that any dog can bite if provoked or as a reaction to something.
 The dog may be scared, startled, not feeling well, playing or protecting their food/toys or owner(s)/ house from perceived danger.

-Each year, more than 4.5 million people in the U.S. are bitten by dogs with more than 800,000 (almost 1 in 5) requiring medical attention.
+Each year, more than 4.5 million people in the U.S. are bitten by dogs, with more than 800,000 (almost 1 in 5) requiring medical attention.
 Half of the victims are children (Centers for Disease Control).

 What You Need to Know if You are Bitten by a Dog

-Most states, including Pennsylvania and New Jersey, impose statutory strict liability for dog attacks, making the owner of a dog legally liable to a victim who was bitten regardless of whether the defendant could have done anything to prevent the incident.
+Most states, including Pennsylvania and New Jersey, impose strict statutory liability for dog attacks, making the owner of a dog legally liable to a victim who was bitten regardless of whether the defendant could have done anything to prevent the incident.

 The typical strict liability dog bite statute says that the defendant is liable if his dog bit a plaintiff and:

 - The plaintiff was legally allowed to be where he was when the bite occurred and;

 - The plaintiff did not provoke the dog.